How to Apply for a Grant

 Read the Information for Prospective Applicants before starting an LOI.

-Any organization applying for a grant must first submit a Letter of Intent (LOI) via the Foundation’s online portal, following the Foundation’s instructions.
+Any organization applying for a grant must first submit a Letter of Intent (LOI) via our online portal, following our instructions.
 The LOI is an informational proposal that allows the Foundation to determine basic eligibility and compliance with our funding priorities.

-To be eligible for consideration during the 2019 grant cycle, your LOI must be received no later than October 4, 2018, and must be submitted via the Foundation’s new online portal.
-LOIs no longer will be accepted in person, by mail, email, fax, or any means other than the online portal.
+To be eligible for consideration during the 2022 grant cycle, your LOI must be received no later than October 13, 2021.

 - Organizations may submit one LOI per cycle.